Medically reviewed by Kristin Hall, FNP

 Like many other mood disorders, depression can vary in severity.
 While some people develop mild depression, others are affected by severe symptoms that can last for years.

-While this is true, the full truth is a little more complex.
-Experts have identified a wide variety of factors that can cause depression, from your genetics to stressful life events, trauma and many others.
+In addition, the causes of depression are extremely complex and vary substantially by individual.
+Experts have identified a wide variety of factors that can combine and lead to depression, from your genetics to stressful life events, trauma and many others.

 Below, we’ve provided more information about how depression develops, as well as the factors that may play a role in the process.